U.S. markets regulators reach deal on Dodd-Frank swaps capital rules

 Brian Quintenz, the Republican CFTC commissioner who led the project at the agency, told Reuters the regulators are also discussing allowing trading firms more ways to reduce margin requirements by offsetting uncleared swap hedges, a process known as “portfolio margining.”

-“We are going to be thinking about increased efficiencies in portfolio margining because having a good regime in this area can unleash a massive amount of capital in the real economy in a way that is very respectful of risk,” said Quintenz.
+“Having a good regime in this area can unleash a massive amount of capital in the real economy in a way that is very respectful of risk,” Quintenz said.